 Obtain your artwork.
 I got mine from Jenny’s Print Shop.
 It’s called Ferris.

-Once you figure out exactly where you want your print to go, lay it out in the exact placement, and use your box cutter to make a super faint outline on the craft board.
+Once you figure out exactly where you want your print to go, lay it out in the exact placement on the craft board, and use your box cutter to make a super faint outline on the craft board.
 Don’t use a pen for this, because the Mod Podge may smear it.

 Remove your artwork to the side.
+You can see here where I outlined where my print is going with the box cutter.
 Pour the Mod Podge onto the craft board into the area outlined that your print will go.

 And smear around until there is a thin layer: